Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Ability to sell one’s own share

-• Pre-emptive right of purchase for other co-owners
+• Pre-emptive right of purchase for the other co-owners

-Stage 1: Search and Selection of Property Search methods:
+Stage 1: Search and Selection of the Property

 • Direct sales from developers